mirfan899/sppas/Packager/doc/04_GUI/44_components_panel.md

-## Components Panel
+## Analyses

-The components are useful for the analysis of annotated files: display the automatic alignments with the audio signal, estimates statistics on the annotations, filter the annotated data to get only the annotations you are interested in, etc.
+The component tools are useful for the analysis of annotated files: display the automatic alignments with the audio signal, estimates statistics on the annotations, filter the annotated data to get only the annotations you are interested in, etc.